tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/_navtiles/40-professional-standards.md

 image: /images/uploads/hands-with-book-and-pen-551x297.jpg
 href: /professional-standards.html
 customtags:
-  - aboutme
+  - tiles-about-me
 ---
-I am a full member of the British  Acupuncture Council, the main governing body for Acupuncturists.
-Membership demonstrates that I have completed accredited initial training, work to agreed professional standards and engage in continuous professional development.
+I am a member of the British  Acupuncture Council.
+Membership demonstrates that I have completed accredited initial training, work to high professional standards and engage in continuous professional development.